KLayout-PEX Documentation

 Field solvers are precise, yet slow, they are useful to obtain a golden reference.

-For most use cases, a faster engine is desirable-.
+For most use cases, a faster engine is desirable.
 KPEX/MAGIC is such an engine, but the MAGIC code is tightly coupled with the database, layer/via design choices, and user interface of MAGIC.
 For example, it runs single-threaded.

 Therefore, the KPEX 2.5D Engine intends to implement the concepts and formulas of MAGIC (see Section 5.2), but in a way that is best suited to the KLayout API.

-KPEX 2.5D Engine
+Figure 7: KPEX 2.5D Engine

 Caution